Top 5 Sports Cards To Invest in for 2022

 Interested in more of the top sports cards to invest in?
 Every day, Bryan releases his top investment idea – for free.
 A Jordan rookie card – which just doubled in value.
-A stock pick like Cryoport (CYRX) – which has nearly gone up 100% in 2021.
+A stock pick which went up nearly 100% or more last year.
 You can get his best daily investment idea by signing up for Trade of the Day.
 We invite you to join us today – and start getting our daily winners delivered right to your inbox!
 Start your journey with us now!

 The images used within this post are courtesy of www.ebay.com.

 Whether it was selling the Star Wars figures he collected as a little boy for 50 times their value or using the $125 he made cutting grass to buy a Michael Jordan rookie card that he later sold for $1,500, it was always clear that Bryan Bottarelli was a born trader – possessing the unique ability to identify opportunities and leverage his investments.